-In these last days we see much strife, confusion, and division, even among Christians concerning this topic of Sabbath Keeping.
+In these last days we see much strife, confusion, and division, among Christians concerning this topic of Sabbath Keeping.
 Should we keep it?
 Should we keep it not?
 Is it Saturday?
 Or is it Sunday?
 How do we keep the Sabbath?
 Is it required for one to be Saved?
 Are Catholics evil because they changed the Sabbath day to Sunday if indeed it is Saturday that is the True Sabbath?

 Many fights, arguments, and divisions is a result because of the confusion this topic has wrought among this last day generation and God is not the author of confusion.